Pegietix/Gladiatus/README.txt

+(in progress)

 Game inspired by Gladiatus

+TODO:
-in progress + serious refactors needed (especially "DRY"-related)
+- serious refactors needed (especially "DRY"-related)
+- GUI
+- adding a plethora of badass functions and mechanisms